How To Feed A Loon

 • Arrange the florets on a baking dish and bake for 25 minutes, scooching the florets around about half-way through.

 • While the florets are baking, melt the butter in a medium saucepan.
-Add the hot sauce and 1 tsp garlic powder and stir until fully incorporated.
+Add the hot sauce and 1 teaspoon garlic powder and stir until fully incorporated.

 • When the florets are done baking, remove them from the oven and return to the large bowl.
 Pour the sauce over the florets and toss to fully coat.